 The Office of Emergency Management has numerous brochures on this subject and some are available in both English and Spanish.
 In addition some can be downloaded from various web sites such as the American Red Cross.
-See Agency Links on the opening page.
+See Agency Links by clicking this link.

 Are you prepared for a disaster?
 Take the following Disaster Preparedness Quiz to find out:

 The most important thing a citizen can do regarding emergency preparedness is to have a Family Disaster Plan.
 This concept is not something new and it really is a continuation of fire prevention.
 Fire departments across the nation promote fire safety issues such as having smoke detectors, testing them on a regular basis and changing the batteries, having an escape plan along with a family meeting place outside the home, and having a practice fire drill.
 The “Family Disaster Plan” carries this one step further and actually being prepared for a fire should be part of your Family Disaster Plan.

 In the event of a major incident or an actual disaster, families may fall into one of three categories.
 They are:

 - Directly affected.